a badge showing QUITTR achievements and positive user feedback

 Control Not Suppression: What Mastery Over Sexual Urges Really Means

 Suppression pushes desire down and builds pressure until it bursts into binge porn or compulsive masturbation.
 Control accepts the urge and chooses a response.
-You do not erase your sexuality.
-You learn timing, boundaries, and channels for expression.
-Ask yourself is it bad to not masturbate, or is it worse to force yourself into secret cycles of guilt and shame?
+You do not erase your sexuality — you learn timing, boundaries, and channels for expression.
 Healthy restraint can improve sexual health, reduce compulsive behavior, and raise self-respect, while unhealthy repression increases shame and secretive acting out.

 Trigger Mapping: Know When Your Libido Lights Up